Excuse Me, Why am I the Only One Standing Up?

 We can talk about hard things!

 1. Are your ready?
 First, determine if you are in a calm, nonreactive frame of mind.
 Emotions are contagious.
-If we are carrying a lot of emotion—anxiety, anger, outrage—we invariably pass that on to our children.
-Once you are calm, grounded, and in an open state of mind, you are ready to tackle a difficult topic.
+If you are carrying a lot of emotion—anxiety, anger, outrage—you invariably pass that on to our children.
+Only once you are calm, grounded, and in an open state of mind are you ready to broach the conversation.

 2. Start with questions.“What do you think about the event?” or “What are your friends saying about the event?”
-Factor in their age and ask, “Where are you getting your information about the event?”
+Factor in their age and inquire, “Where are you getting your information about the event?”
 Then listen, really listen.
-And that means you refrain from talking and you really absorb their thoughts and concerns.
-Then ask follow-up questions, “Tell me more about that.”
+Refrain from talking and really absorb their thoughts and concerns.
+Next, ask follow-up questions, “Tell me more about that.”
 “How often are you worrying about this?”
 Listen again.

 Remember, we simply can’t fix everything for our kids.
 And even if we could, it wouldn’t be good for them.
 Our job is to model resilience and assure kids that our families are strong and capable.
-And remember things like hugging, cuddling, and playing with our children are ways to communicate reassurance, reduce stress, and indicate that we can get through hard things.
+And remember, things like hugging, cuddling, and enjoying our children are ways to communicate reassurance, reduce stress, and get through hard things together.

 Reducing Stress, Anxiety and Fighting in Your Parenting